Materials in the Public Domain

 Works that are in the public domain are no longer, or never were, protected by copyright law.
 For example, anything created by the federal government is public domain—everybody owns it!
-Also, any work published on or before December 31, 1922 is no longer protected by copyright and may be used freely.
+Also, any work published on or before 1927 is no longer protected by copyright and may be used freely.
 Some things, like data and facts, are simply not protected by copyright law.
 Public domain works are a great choice for your multimedia project, since you are free to use them in any way you wish.
 Read more about the public domain.

-Materials with a Usable Creative Commons License.
+Materials with a Usable Creative Commons License

-Materials with Permission from the Copyright Holder.
+Materials with Permission from the Copyright Holder

 Direct, written permission from the copyright holder is the ultimate safe bet.
 However, this can be difficult, time-consuming, or impossible to obtain, so it is wise to consider your other options first.
 Read more about requesting permission.